projectacrn/acrn-hypervisor/doc/tutorials/running_deb_as_user_vm.rst

 - Install a `Clear Linux OS
   <https://docs.01.org/clearlinux/latest/get-started/bare-metal-install-server.html>`_
   on your NUC kit.
-- Follow the instructions at :ref:`quick-setup-guide` to set up the Service VM automatically on your NUC kit.
+- Follow the instructions at XXX to set up the
+  Service VM automatically on your NUC kit.
 Follow steps 1 - 4.

+  .. important:: need updated instructions that aren't Clear Linux dependent

 We are using Intel Kaby Lake NUC (NUC7i7DNHE) and Debian 10 as the User VM in this tutorial.